 Tap the Filter button to open the filter panel.
-In this panel you can select the shift, inspection type, line, and equipment.
+In this panel you can select the status, shift, inspection type, line, and equipment.
 The Scheduled Inspections view will be filtered based on your selections in this panel.
 This filter panel works in all the different grouping options as well.

 4. Quick Date Filter

 Use this filter to choose from one of the popular date range options like this week, last week, today, yesterday, all time, etc. Use this filter in combination with the Due/Completed dropdown to show the inspections you are looking for.
 For example, you could get a historical report of your inspection by setting the quick date filter to last week and the Due/Completed dropdown to "Due Date" and you will get a report on last weeks inspection compliance.